gmlang/ezplot/to-do.md

 * ~~qqplot~~
 * ~~test normality by placing histogram and qq normal plot side by side~~
 * ~~heatmap~~
+* allow user to choose to dipslay retangular shap instead of square

 ### horizontal diverging bar plot